 Performance artist Chanje Kunda was suffering with stress and anxiety and discovered that plants reduce stress.
 She then learnt that some women in Mexico, fed up with men, were getting married to trees.
 The trees aren’t very talkative, but they are tall, do great things for the planet, and are renowned for their wood.
 Chanje was inspired and surrendered to this notion.
 She fell in love with plants, fleshy succulents, monstera’s hand shaped leaves, venus flytrap, the twining of a creeper.
 The pressures of life drifted away.

-This show maps her journey, and will feature a hareem of stunning tropical plants that dress the stage.
-There will be music, and movement combined with dramatic narrative and metaphors of seeds, and growth and renewal, and the show will end on a climax…
+This show maps her journey, and features a harem of stunning tropical plants.
+There will be music and movement, dramatic narrative and metaphors and growth and renewal, and the show ends on a climax…

 Want to know more about Chanje Kunda?